mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/poi.rst

 POI (MeetingPoint)
 ***********************

 Generate POI-URLs (aka meeting point) suitable for sending by e-mail.
+The point is projected and displayed in the coordinate-system of the map.

 .. image:: ../../../../../figures/poi.png